 Always make sure that your spray equipment is clean and ready to use with the correct jet and air cap size.
-If you are painting a sparkle clear coat we recommend a separate gun to carry out this coating.
+We recommend that a separate gun is used for sparkle clear coats.
 The paint always needs to be mixed well before pouring.
 This can be done in a shaker or by hand with a mixing stick.